Risk Management Officer – Tony Boyle

 - Assess the risk of child abuse within their area of control and eradicate / minimise any risk to the extent possible;

-- Educate employees about the prevention and detection of child abuse; and
+- Educate employees and volunteers about the prevention and detection of child abuse; and

 - Facilitate the reporting of any inappropriate behaviour or suspected abusive activities.

-All church leadership should be familiar with the types of abuse that might occur within their area of responsibility and be alert for any indications of such conduct.
+All those involved in our church leadership, the Board, staff, elders, team and department leaders should be familiar with the types of abuse that might occur within their area of responsibility and be alert for any indications of such conduct.

-All staff/volunteers/contractors share in the responsibility for the prevention and detection of child abuse, and must:
+All staff/volunteers and our contractors (such as our cleaners) share in the responsibility for the prevention and detection of child abuse, and must:

-- Familiarise themselves with the relevant laws, the Code of Conduct, and Legana Christian Church’s policy and procedures in relation to child protection, and comply with all requirements;
+- Familiarise themselves with the Code of Conduct and Legana Christian Church’s policy and procedures in relation to child protection, including Child Safe recommendations for child protection;

-- Report any reasonable belief or suspicion that a child’s safety is at risk to their Legana Christian Church Team Leader and/or Supervisor (or if their supervisor is involved in the suspicion, to another responsible person in the organisation);
+- Report any reasonable belief or suspicion that a child’s safety is at risk to their Team Leader, Child Protection officer, or the RMO;

-- The Team Leader/Supervisor/Board must report to the relevant authorities (such as the police and / or the state-based child protection service) and fulfil their obligations as mandatory reporters;
+- The Team Leader or Board must report to the relevant State authorities (such as the police or child protection service) and fulfil their obligations as mandatory reporters;

 Child means a person below the age of 18 years unless, under the law applicable to the child, majority is attained earlier.